dastrm/StokesFlow.jl/README.md

 We provide a [`Project.toml`](Project.toml) file which installs all requirements upon activation.
 Once all packages are installed, the main script can be launched from the command line as follows:

+(you will also need to uncomment the last line in this script)

 ```sh
 mpiexecjl -n 2 julia --project=. scripts/multi_process/StokesFlow2D_multixpu.jl
 ```